vuejs/docs/src/guide/components/async.md

 ## Basic Usage

 In large applications, we may need to divide the app into smaller chunks and only load a component from the server when it's needed.
-To make that possible, Vue has a [`defineAsyncComponent`](/api/general.html#defineasynccomponent) method:
+To make that possible, Vue has a [`defineAsyncComponent`](/api/general.html#defineasynccomponent) function:

 ```js
 import { defineAsyncComponent } from 'vue'